- Articles on the import and export of cultural property

 "Want to see them simple", — talked about his sculpture in an interview 1960-х years minimalist Donald Judd (1928-1994).
 The minimalist movement in America was then in its infancy, and Judd was one of its first representatives.
 The dominance of abstract expressionism sculptor wanted to contrast the simple forms.
 Our accustomed to more complex structures the eye the objects of Donald Judd may seem too simple.
 But that's what I wanted to achieve author — purity of color and form.
 His most expensive to date sculpture-инсталляция — "untitled (DSS 42)" — is a panel of red wooden strips with metal curving edges black.
 Bought the work in November 2013 at Christie's for $14,16 million while the estimate of $10-15 million the Previous record selling Judd, 2012 was exactly 4 million less — $10,14 million for the work "untitled (Bernstein 89-24)".

 Barberini Venus (or Venus Jenkins) — is a Roman copy of a lost Greek original of the type Aphrodite of Cnidus by Praxiteles.
 It is also believed related to Venus de Medici from the Uffizi gallery.
 The fate of sculpture is closely linked with the history of collecting in the British Empire of the eighteenth century.
-In that period the noble English lords, who made a trip around the world, traditionally went to Italy in search of ancient artifacts in General and sculpture in particular.
+In that periodthe noble English lords, who made a trip around the world, traditionally went to Italy in search of ancient artifacts in General and sculpture in particular.
 Excellent artwork boxes were exported to England where they joined British collection.
 The flip side of this process was the diffusion of many remarkable Italian collections — for example, the collection of the Palazzo Barberini in Rome; in the cellars of the Palace, and were found Venus.
 In 1760-х marble goddess fell into the hands of Thomas Jenkins, known at the time the errand is close to the Pope.
 Now we would call such a person art-дилером.
 Jenkins gave the sculpture for restoration, during which, according to one version, the previously headless statue was picked up by the brain from a-то other statues.
 Even if the head of Venus, Barberini and alien, it looks authentic.
 The statue after the restoration was so beautiful that 26-летний the Englishman William Waddel could not resist it and bought the Venus for a huge amount.
 And even though the price of the sculpture varies greatly in different sources, it is known that this was the largest amount paid for an ancient piece of art in the eighteenth century in General.

 Technically, and this sculpture should not be here, because it was bought in a private transaction.
 However, we've done for her except in-первых, that Canova, in-вторых, history of transactions is very significant, in-третьих, the price is that places, if not in ranking, then certainly in the enumeration work deserves.

 the Sculptural group "the Three graces", Antonio Canova exists in two versions.
 The first variant is exhibited in the Hermitage.
 It was made for the Empress Josephine, wife of Napoleon, circa 1814.
 The English Duke of Bedford, by visiting Canova's Roman Studio, wanted to buy the sculpture for his estate, but was denied.
 In 1814, Josephine died and her heirs to sell the sculpture also refused.
 From the son of the Empress, eugène de Beauharnais, she moved then to grandson to Maximilian, who in turn, took the masterpiece of Canova in Russia.
 The Duke of Bedford ordered Canova's second version of "the Three graces".
 The sculptor carved is practically the same Euphrosyne, Aglaia and Thalia, and in the years 1816-1817 the three graces arrived at the estate of Bedford Woburn-Эбби.
 There is a sculpture group was placed in a special pavilion alongside other neo-classical statues.
-Although this pavilion in Woburn-Эбби today is considered a nationalthe heritage of Britain and the idea is not subject to demolition located in the Canova statue in 1990, was sold to a mysterious investment company.
+Although this pavilion in Woburn-Эбби is now considered a national treasure of Britain and the idea is not subject to demolition located in the Canova statue in 1990, was sold to a mysterious investment company.
 Sculpture of Woburn-Эбби removed and tried to take abroad.
 The buyer was ready to make Los-анджелесский the Getty Museum.
 However, as is often the case in Britain with the cultural objects of particular importance, the export licence had not been issued.
-After a long legal battle Canova sculpture from the estate of the Dukes of Bedford eventually bought the joint efforts of the Victoria and albert Museum and the National gallery of Scotland for £7.6 million ($11.5 million).
+After a long legal battle Canova sculpture from the estate of the Dukes of Bedford eventually bought out the joint the efforts of the Victoria and albert Museum and the National gallery of Scotland for £7.6 million ($11.5 million).
 Since then, the "Three graces" about once in three years, moving from one Museum to another.

 American Bruce Nauman (1941), the Grand prize winner 48-й Venice Biennale (1999), long went to his record.
 Nauman began his career in the sixties.
 Experts called it, along with Andy Warhol and Joseph Beuys, one of the most influential figures in the art of the second half of the twentieth century.
 However, intense intellectuality, and the absolute redecorating some of his works, obviously, let to the rapid recognition and success among the General public.
 Nauman often experimenting with language, revealing unexpected meanings of familiar phrases.
 Words dominate many of his works, including the neon pseudonymised and panels.
 Sam Naumann calls himself a sculptor, although over the past forty years he dabbled in various genres — sculpture, photography, video art, performances, chart.
 In the early nineties, Larry Gagosian said prophetic words: "the Real value of the works of Naumann we have yet to realize".
 And so it happened: on 17 may 2001, at Christie's, the work of Bruce Nauman 1967 "Helpless Henry Moore (back view)" (Henry Moore Bound to Fail (Backview)) set a new record in the segment of post-war art.
 Made from plaster and wax cast of a tied behind back hands Nauman was sold for $9.9 million in the collection of the French magnate Francois Pinault (according to others, the American Phyllis Wattis).
 Estimate of work amounted to only $2-3 million, so the result was surprising.